On the switch Markov chain for perfect matchings: Analysis of the switch chain

 The following lemma is inspired by the ``mountain climbing problem'' (see, for example~\cite{Tucker95}), and is proved in the Appendix. \begin{lemma} Suppose $\Pi$ is as above.
 There are continuous functions $\focusA,\focusB:[0,1]\to\Pi$ satisfying $\focusA(0)=p_1$, $\focusA(1)=q_k$, $\focusB(0)=q_n$, $\focusB(1)=p_{k+1}$, and $y(\focusA(t))=y(\focusB(t))$ for all $t\in[0,1]$.
 Moreover the set of events

-has cardinality at most $n^2$. \end{lemma} Note that the trajectories of $\focusA(t)$ and $\focusB(t)$ will not, in general, move in a uniform sense along~$\Pi$: it may be necessary for either or both of $\focusA(t)$ and $\focusB(t)$ to retreat along~$\Pi$ for periods in order to make progress later.
+has cardinality at most $n^2$. \end{lemma} The lemma is tight in the sense that $|T|$ may be within $O(n)$ of the claimed upper bound; see Theorem~\ref{thm:lb}, noting that $n$ in that theorem is larger than $n$ here by a factor~2.
+Note that the trajectories of $\focusA(t)$ and $\focusB(t)$ will not, in general, move in a uniform sense along~$\Pi$: it may be necessary for either or both of $\focusA(t)$ and $\focusB(t)$ to retreat along~$\Pi$ for periods in order to make progress later.

 Before entering into the details of the construction of canonical paths, here is a high-level overview.
 We regard the general points $[n]^2$, the special points $P$, and the path~$\Pi$ as forming a {\it board}, on which we play out a game involving $n$~{\it tokens}.
 Movements of the tokens will mirror switches in the canonical path from $X$ to~$Y$.
 Place the tokens initially on the points $p_1,p_2,\ldots, p_n$ that represent the initial matching~$X$.
 Our aim is to move these $n$ tokens to the points $q_1,q_2,\ldots,q_n$ in a manner consistent with switches in the original graph.
 Thus, at each step, we will take two tokens and move them to new locations.
 Note that the two tokens we choose form the endpoints of the diagonal of some axis-aligned rectangle, say~$R$.
 We remove these tokens and replace them on the endpoints of the opposite diagonal of~$R$.
 For this operation to represent a valid switch in the original graph, it is necessary for the new locations for the tokens to correspond to 1's in the matrix $A(G)$.
 Ensuring that this happens at every step requires the tokens to be moved in a very particular order.
 Describing this order is at the heart of the matter.